Unlocking the customer signal

 - Recruitment and screening of net-new customers

-- 8–16 total live interviews (spread over the cycle)
+- Up to two interviews per week, ~25 total live interviews (spread over the cycle)

 - Live facilitation and immediate team debriefs